qmacro/managed-associations-in-cap/flow.md

 ## Add a reverse to-many managed association from Authors to Books

 So we can go from an author to the book(s) they wrote, we need to add a reverse association.
-Again, a managed association, but this time a to-many one.
+Again, a managed association, but this time not a to-one but a a to-many managed association.

-In the `srv/extend.cds` file, add another `extend` stanza so the entire contents look like this (do not specify the `on` condition at this point):
+👉 In the `srv/extend.cds` file, add another `extend` stanza so the entire contents look like this (do not specify any `on` condition at this point):

 ```cds
 using bookshop from '../db/schema';